 The NVTA recently sponsored a study to better understand travel patterns in Napa County.
-The Napa County Travel Behavior Study (prepared by Fehr & Peers for the Napa County Transportation and Planning Agency, December 2014) used a variety of data sources (such as vehicle classification counts, in-person visitor surveys, online employee surveys, mobile device data, and license plate matching techniques) to gather information on the full range of travel behavior in Napa County, including visitors, employees, residents, and students.
-The study includes a summary of the proportion of total daily vehicle trips that travel between different parts of the County during different times of the week, as shown in Table CIR-B. One difference between weekend and weekday travel is that, on Saturdays, the proportion of travel coming from the incorporated cities is nearly half as much as it is on weekdays, likely reflecting employee commuting patterns.
-Meanwhile, the amount of inter-county travel (between Napa and other counties) is 50% higher, indicating an effect of Napa's role as a tourist destination.
-Even on weekdays, the amount of inter-county travel is relatively high at about 30% of all trips; this likely reflects in part the effects of weekday visitors as well as workers traveling to local jobs who live in other counties, due to high housing costs and limited housing supply within Napa.
+The Napa County Travel Behavior Study (prepared by Fehr & Peers for the Napa County Transportation and Planning Agency, December 2014) used a variety of data sources (such as vehicle classification counts, in-person visitor surveys, online employee surveys, mobile device data, and license plate matching techniques) to gather information on the travel behavior of the full range of people in Napa County, including visitors, employees, residents, and students.
+Among many pieces of information generated by this study, one item is a summary of the proportion of total daily vehicle trips that travel between different parts of the County during different times of the week, as shown in Table CIR-B. One difference between weekend and weekday travel is that, on Saturdays, the proportion of travel coming from the incorporated cities is lower than it is on weekdays, while the amount of inter-county travel (between Napa and other counties) is much higher, indicating an effect of Napa's role as a tourist destination.
+Even on weekdays, the amount of inter-county travel is relatively high at about 30% of all trips; this is likely a function of visitors coming to Napa from elsewhere even during the week, as well as workers traveling to local jobs who live in other counties, at least in part because of high housing costs and limited housing supply within Napa.

-TABLE CIR-B: ORIGINS AND DESTINATIONS OF VEHICLE TRIPS IN NAPA COUNTY Trip Type and Percent of Total Weekday (Mon-Thurs) Friday Saturday Trips starting and ending in the unincorporated area of the County 19% 20% 18% Trips starting and ending in cities and town in Napa County 26% 25% 19% Trips between the unincorporated area and cities and town in Napa County 20% 22% 11% Trips between Napa County and other counties 31% 31% 47% Trips starting and ending outside Napa County (that is, passing through the County) 3% 3% 5%
+TABLE CIR-B: ORIGINS AND DESTINATIONS OF VEHICLE TRIPS IN NAPA COUNTY Trip Type and Percent of Total Weekday (Mon-Thurs) Friday Saturday Trips starting and ending in the unincorporated area of the County 19% 20% 18% Trips starting and ending in cities and town in Napa County 26% 25% 19% Trips between the unincorporated area and cities and town in Napa County 20% 22% 11% Trips between Napa County and other counties 31% 31% 47% Trips starting and ending outside Napa County (that is, passing through the County) 3% 3% 5% Source: Fehr & Peers, Napa County Travel Behavior Study, December 2014